elvinas-jakubauskas/mock-api-docs/docs/api-docs/about-mock-api-reference.md

 # About the Mock API reference

-The [Mock API reference](/api-reference/api-reference.md) lists all the endpoints included in the API, request and response schemas, and describes how to send a request with each endpoint.
+The Mock API reference is grouped by resource, and lists all endpoints included in the API.
+To help you use the API, example values are provided where applicable.